sultanimbayev/IEIT.Reports.WebFramework/README-eng.md

 private const string API_ROUTE_BASE = "api/Files/DownloadForm/";
 ```

-It it the url for downloading.
+It is the url for downloading.
 Remember it to download and check your files that you make downloadable.

 Next, create a class at any place in your solution.
-If you place this class in different project than the controller is, then you must add a reference to a project where your new class is.
+If you place this class in different project than the controller is, then you must add a reference to a project where your new class is, and install the IEIT.Reports.WebFramework.Core package in it.
 Then, add the namespaces:

 ```C#